meldridge/meldridge.github.io/posts/_posts/2018-10-08-Supermicro-hardware-trojans-and-BMC-security.md

 <a href="https://twitter.com/cynicalsecurity/status/479743473344872448"><img src="/images/supermicro-psblock.png" alt="Tweet by Arrigo Triulzi" class="tweet"/></a>

-That's right - send a GET request to a particular port on the BMC interface, and the server will dutifully send you the admin password.
+That's right: send a GET request to a particular port on the BMC interface, and the server will dutifully send you the admin password.
 I've had great fun with this one on previous engagements.

 Finally, a group of researchers discovered this year that the login for HP's BMC software could be bypassed by simply [entering a 29 'A' characters in a connection header](https://www.bleepingcomputer.com/news/security/you-can-bypass-authentication-on-hpe-ilo4-servers-with-29-a-characters/).
 This also allowed them to obtain code execution in the BMC, and then use DMA to compromise the Linux host OS running on the server.
-The full presentation is here: [_Backdooring your server through its BMC: the HPE iLO4 case_](https://airbus-seclab.github.io/ilo/SSTIC2018-Slides-EN-Backdooring_your_server_through_its_BMC_the_HPE_iLO4_case-perigaud-gazet-czarny.pdf).
+(The full presentation is [here](https://airbus-seclab.github.io/ilo/SSTIC2018-Slides-EN-Backdooring_your_server_through_its_BMC_the_HPE_iLO4_case-perigaud-gazet-czarny.pdf).)

 The list of security problems in BMC software is long, so to summarise: it's bad.
-We don't do a good enough job of securing this part of the software stack, and once it's compromised, it's very difficult to detect or remove.
+We don't do a good enough job of securing this layer of our IT systems, and once it's compromised, it's very difficult to detect or remove.

 ### Intel Management Engine: the BMC you didn't even know you had